nerdland-unofficial-fans/nerdlandbot/README.md

 - [Poetry](https://python-poetry.org/docs/#installation)
 - Use your favourite ide and git to clone the nerdlandbot to your local machine

-Once you have these installed (you can check by running 'python --version', 'pip -V' and 'poetry -V' in a commandline), add the required packages (see requirements.txt) using pip:
+Once you have these installed (you can check by running 'python --version', 'pip -V' and 'poetry -V' in a commandline), add the required packages (see requirements.txt).
+To do this, you have 2 options (choose only 1):

+1. If you're just starting out with python and "virtual environment" doesn't ring a bell, using pip will install the required packages in a way you can use them anywhere.
+You can run this command in a terminal from any folder you like.
 ```
 pip install -r requirements.txt
 ```

-Then run the following command in the root directory of the clone (eg. ~/Documents/python/nerdlandbot) to install the required packages:
+2. If you have more experience and work with virtual environments, poetry is more your kind of thing and will make the required packages available for this specific project only.
+You should run this command in the folder you created when cloning the repository, the one where README.md is located.
 ```
 poetry install
 ```